Contact Us - Frequently Asked Questions

 - How can I contact the head of a department?

-There are no discounts for students or seniors in the Gallery cafés/restaurants.
+There are no discounts for students or seniors in the our cafés, although 10% discounts are available to National Members.
 Visitors in groups may purchase individual lunches from the full-service cafeteria or arrange for group meals 72 hours in advance by calling (202) 712-7458.
 Menus and ordering information for group meals are available here.
-Alternatively, sack lunches may be left in the checkrooms at the entrances to the Gallery, and then retrieved to be eaten outside the museum.
+Alternatively, sack lunches may be left in the checkrooms at the entrances to the National Gallery, and then retrieved to be eaten outside the museum.

 2) Am I allowed to walk around the art in the Sculpture Garden?